wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="what-is-the-difference-between-a-first-primary-major-in-computer-science-and-a-second-major-in-computer-science">What is the difference between a first (primary) major in computer science and a second major in computer science?</h2>
+<a id=91></a>
-<a id=91></a> If you are a primary major in computer science, then you have two kinds of course obligations you must fulfill:
+If you are a primary major in computer science, then you have two kinds of course obligations you must fulfill:
-* Some courses are required for the computer science aspect of your primary major in computer science.
+1. Some courses are required for the computer science aspect of your primary major in computer science.
- * Some courses are required because, as a primary major in computer science, you are also primarily situated in SEAS.
-This brings obligations of coursework you must do that is outside of what the computer science part of your studies require.
+2. Some courses are required because, as a primary major in computer science, you are also primarily situated in the McKelvey School of Engineering, which has requirements for all students in the school in addition to the discipline specific (i.e., computer science) requirements.

- A *second major* need only do the first set of courses, and the requirements for the second major are found [here](https://cse.wustl.edu/undergraduate/programs/Pages/second-major.aspx).
-The careful reader will note that the computer science course requirements for both first and second majors are identical.
- Thus, our department supports students saying they have majored in computer science whether they have done so by primary or by second major.
- Note that a second major in computer science must be a first major in *some* school.
-The rules and requirements of that school and that student's first major must be followed to graduate from Washington University.
+*Second majors* do all the requirements of their primary major (which would include some variation of the school requirements in category 2 above) _**and**_ add in just the courses from category 1 above to complete the second major.
+That is, the additional work is just the set of courses that is required for the computer science content.
+Please see [Second Degree vs. Second Major](https://faq.cse.wustl.edu/#what-is-the-difference-between-a-emsecond-degreeem-and-a-emsecond-majorem).

-<span class="tag-links">[#academia](#academia) [#computer_science](#computer_science) [#misc](#misc) [#needs_review](#needs_review) [#second_major](#second_major) [#undergraduate](#undergraduate)</span>
+<span class="tag-links">[#computer_science](#computer_science) [#second_major](#second_major) [#undergraduate](#undergraduate)</span>
 <br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/91">Discussions View</a></span>

 ---